dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

    :description:

-     Describes C’s aggregate structures.
+     Describes C's aggregate structures.
 The name is defined to be a designator class encapsulating the value of a structure, not a pointer to the structure.
-This is significant because many of the protocols associated with structures work only on pointers to structures — pointers to structures being the most common form and the form closest to Dylan’s object model.
+This is significant because many of the protocols associated with structures work only on pointers to structures — pointers to structures being the most common form and the form closest to Dylan's object model.
 The new designator class is defined to be a subclass of :class:`<C-struct>`.

      Once defined, a structure-designating class is most likely to be